RxSwiftCommunity/RxGRDB/README.md

 To get a single notification when a transaction has modified several requests, use [DatabaseWriter.rx.changes](#databasewriterrxchangesinsynchronizedstart).

-When some change happens, you can fetch from several requests with the guarantee of consistent results: see [Change Tokens](#change-tokens).
+When you may need to fetch from several requests with the guarantee of consistent results, see [Change Tokens](#change-tokens).

 - [`DatabaseWriter.rx.changes`](#databasewriterrxchangesinsynchronizedstart)
 - [Change Tokens](#change-tokens)